microsoft/AirSim/docs/custom_drone.md

 orbit 10 2
 ````

-This will arm the drone, takeoff ot 5 meters, then do an orbit pattern radius 10 meters, at 2 m/s.
+This will arm the drone, takeoff of 5 meters, then do an orbit pattern radius 10 meters, at 2 m/s.
 Type '?' to find all available commands.

 **Note:** Some commands (for example, `orbit`) are named differently and have different syntax in MavLinkTest and DroneShell (for example, `circlebypath -radius 10 -velocity 21`).